$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Results

 and

-$M_{\eta_c}$ on each set is given in lattice units in Table\ref{charmMasses} and here, as in~\cite{Harrison:2020gvo}, we use the values of $M_{\eta_s}$ given in~\cite{EuanBsDsstar} which used the same values of $am_s^\mathrm{val}$.
+$M_{\eta_c}$ on each set is given in lattice units in Table~\ref{charmMasses} and we use the values of $M_{\eta_s}$ given in~\cite{EuanBsDsstar} which used the same values of $am_s^\mathrm{val}$.
 To determine the mistuning of the $u/d = l$ quark mass in the sea we take

 with ${[m_s/m_l]^\mathrm{phys}} = 27.18(10)$ from~\cite{Bazavov:2017lyh}.
-Following~\cite{Harrison:2020gvo} we take priors of $0(1)$ for each $b_n$, multiplying terms of order $\mathcal{O}(a^2)$ by $0.5$ in line with the tree level $a^2$ improvement of the HISQ action~\cite{PhysRevD.75.054502}.
-We also use priors of $0.0(0.1)$ for $B_n$, following~\cite{Harrison:2020gvo}, motivated by the results of the analysis of $m_c^\text{sea}$ effects on $w_0$ in \cite{PhysRevD.91.054508}.
+We take priors of $0(1)$ for each $b_n$, multiplying terms of order $\mathcal{O}(a^2)$ by $0.5$ in line with the tree level $a^2$ improvement of the HISQ action~\cite{PhysRevD.75.054502}.
+We also use priors of $0.0(0.1)$ for $B_n$, motivated by the results of the analysis of $m_c^\mathrm{sea}$ effects on $w_0$ in \cite{PhysRevD.91.054508}.
 We take priors of $0.0(0.5)$ for $D_n$ and $E_n$ for each form factor, since sea quark mistuning effects enter at 1-loop.
 All of the remaining priors are taken as $0(1)$, motivated by the analysis done in~\cite{Harrison:2020gvo} using the empirical Bayes criterion which showed that for the $B_c\to J/\psi$ form factors this choice was conservative, which we expect to be the case here also.
-The physical masses used for the $\eta_c$ and $\eta_s$ are given in Table\ref{physmasses}.
+The physical masses used for the $\eta_c$ and $\eta_s$ are given in Table~\ref{physmasses}.